 Children’s protests are often messy and inconvenient, and they almost always come at difficult times for the parent.
 But they are worth listening to, because listening conveys the respect and warmth a child needs in order to connect with his parent again.

-You don't need to change an expectation you have set, just because your child is protesting.
-What will help him is to have you understand how he feels, and listen to the feelings as they roll out.
-Often, transition time becomes tantrum time or crying time—the child is looking for an outlet for his built-up disappointments and frustrations.
+You don’t need to change an expectation you have set, just because your child is protesting.
+What will help them is to have you understand how they feel, and listen to the feelings as they roll out.
+Often, transition time becomes tantrum time or crying time—the child is looking for an outlet for their built-up disappointments and frustrations.

 Children’s need to let feelings out is as strong as their need for sleep.